stemwinder/lftp-sync/README.md

 * Overriding the time spec from the command line will not produce an entry in `lftp-timestamps.log`.
 * The override datetime provided at the command line will be passed to and translated by `date`
 * Download and upload limits are passed directly to the `set net:limit-total-rate` lftp command and must conform to its format specifications.
 The default is bytes, but suffixes are supported (eg: 100K, 5M, ...)
+* Stream and segment settings have aggressive default settings to enable fast transfer of many large files.
+The default settings will generate a maximum of ~150 total connections.

 ## To Do's
 * ~~Detect OS X and use `gdate` and `greadlink` instead~~
-* Ability to run from any path location
+* ~~Ability to run from any path location~~
-    * Currently must be run from parent directory
 * Add "dry run" lftp feature support
 * Support for ssh keys
 * Remove password from `lftp-output` logs
 * Ability to specify logfile locations as arguments
 * Support for more verbose argument names
 * Support for non-time-based mirroring
+* lftp `mirror` command argument passthrough from command line